suatkvam/my-garbage-collector-lib/README.md

 ## 🙏 Acknowledgments

-Thanks to all contributors and users of this library!
+Thanks to all contributors and the C community!

 ## 📞 Support